 The hottest timepieces of 2022 – as and when they drop

 est new men's watch of 2022?
 We’ll have to wait and see.
 But we already know the most talked-about.
 Almost as soon as Swatch announced that it had collaborated with Omega on a low-cost, quartz version of the latter’s holy Speedmaster, the ‘Bioceramic MoonSwatch’ became the world's hottest, most-hyped, most-sought-after watch.
 And not just of this year.
-Perhaps – and we’re talking accessible, battery-powered watches here – ever.
+Perhaps, and I'd go as far as including the Apple Watch in this, ever.

-The optimists were right.
-The first in line for the MoonSwatch (OK, not made of springs and gears) arrived with their sleeping bags.
+The optimists, as it turns out, were right.
+The first in line for the MoonSwatch arrived with their sleeping bags.
 In London, they spent two nights on the cold, hard concrete of Carnaby Street.
-When the doors of the Swatch store opened on the morning of the 26th, staff were forced to shut them again after just half an hour.
+When the doors of the Swatch store opened on the morning of the 26 March, staff were forced to shut them again after just half an hour.
 Police had to be called to control the crowds.
 The story – a story about watches, let's remember – even made the MailOnline.

 It was a scene repeated across the globe.
 From Melbourne to Taipei to Singapore to Dubai to Rome to Paris to Amsterdam to New York to Toronto.
 The queues stretched for streets.
 Security had to be employed to deal with the crush.
 What was pretty easy to predict as being the hottest watch drop of the year became the hottest watch drop of, well, ever.
 The MoonSwatch retails for £207.
 Three days after launch, bidding for a black dial version (the closest to Omega's original 'Moonwatch') had hit £7,900 on eBay.